dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

-It is an implementation specific behavior whether a closurization *(also known as a tear-off)* of an inline class instance member which is obtained from the interface of `R0` is a tear-off of the member of the representation object, or it is a tear-off of an implicitly induced forwarding method.
+It is an implementation specific behavior whether a closurization *(also known as a tear-off)* of an inline class instance member which is obtained from the interface of `R1 ..
+Rk` is a tear-off of the member of the representation object, or it is a tear-off of an implicitly induced forwarding method.

 *This makes no difference for the behavior of an invocation of the tear-off, but it does change the results returned by `==`.*

-A member of the interface of _DV_ which is obtained from `R0` is available for subtypes in the same manner as members obtained from other superinterfaces of _DV_ and members declared by _DV_. *For example:*
+A member of the interface of _DV_ which is obtained from `R1 ..
+Rk` is available for subtypes in the same manner as members obtained from other superinterfaces of _DV_ and members declared by _DV_. *For example:*

 ```dart